pesupy-chat/.github/profile/README.md

 The project aims to create an end-to-end encrypted chat platform that enables users to securely exchange text messages.
 It consists of a Server program, which runs on a network-connected computer, and a command-line Client application for users to connect, create accounts, and engage in secure chatting with other account holders on the server.

+### Important info

+This project is currently on hold.
+The server in its current state is untested as the client has not been adapted to the server yet.
+When the project will be resumed is unknown.

 ### Server Program

 The Server is a socket server that accepts packets from the Client, performing various operations as requested, including account creation, login, and message transmission.
 Users interested in hosting their own server can execute this on their computer.